RioFairhall/collection_datatype--Learn_Python_with_Practical_approach/README.md

 tuple	      ->	Ordered,    not changable   & Allow Duplicate items

 dictionary	->	Ordered, 	  changable	      & Not allow Duplicate items

+set 	      ->	Unordered, 	not changable	  & Not allow Duplicate items

+# Note
-note: dictionaries are ordered means -> they retains insertion order from Python 3.7 onwards. prior to Python3.7 they are unordered set 	      ->	Unordered, 	not changable	  & Not allow Duplicate items
+note: dictionary retains insertion order from Python 3.7 onwards only but, prior to Python3.7 they are unordered